AdobeDocs/commerce-learn.en/help/backend-development/pt-query-digest.md

 - Learn about pt-query-digest usage
 - Learn about the benefits and shortcomings of this Percona Toolkit feature
-- Understand the results to know what possible performance steps should be considered
+- Understand the results and learn what possible performance steps should be considered

 >[!VIDEO](https://video.tv.adobe.com/v/3423480?learn=on)